carblue/acos5/README.md

 Motivation:
 For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a PKCS#11 implementing library is required.<br>
 There is none known to me for ACOS5 that is open source, nothing in this regard downloadable from ACS for free, instead, You'll have to pay a lot more for a proprietary ACS PKCS#11 library than for a single hardware token.<br>
-The only thing downloadable from ACS for free (and as open source) is acsccid, a PC/SC driver for Linux/Mac OS X, https://github.com/acshk/acsccid.
-But I never installed that for production use of my CryptoMate64 and CryptoMate Nano, so the debian/Ubuntu-supplied ccid seems to be sufficient (if it's new enough to list those as supported ones).<br>
+The only thing downloadable from ACS for free (and as open source) is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. But I never installed that for production use of my CryptoMate64 and CryptoMate Nano, so the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those as supported ones).<br>
-So be careful what You get when it is called driver.
+So be careful what You get from ACS when it is called driver.

 OpenSC offers a PKCS#11 implementing open source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.